 The next single (the aforementioned 12lb Toothbrush) reached the Top 40 in Australia (Top 10 in Melbourne) – no doubt helped by the nagging vocal hook.
 Andy Cowan replaced John McKinnon on keyboards.

-Second album, Butterfly Farm (April 1974), lacked the focus of their debut although it sold well.
+Their second album, Butterfly Farm (April 1974), lacked the focus of their debut although it sold well.

 The two singles from the LP – Butterfly Farm (April) and Booze Blues (May) – were not successful.
 Follow-up single It’s All In Your Head also flopped

 Leaving Mushroom in 1974, Madder Lake were commissioned to write, record and perform a concept piece based around Aldous Huxley’s Brave New World.
-The project was to be funded by the Australian Broadcasting Corporation (ABC) but was shelved after two years of work.
+The project was to be funded by the Australian Broadcasting Commission (ABC) but was shelved after two years of work.

 Mick Fettes and Andy Cowan left the band, with Fettes resurfacing in Bandicoot.

 The band carried on as a three-piece until John McKinnon returned in 1976.
 The group endured three further lineup changes over the next 12 months.

 The single I Get High (July 1976) was not successful and Tony Lake left the band in May 1977.